 Skip to content

-DFF.API(...) returns a decorator, used to expose the decorated function and allow it to be invoked via API.
+DFF.API(...) returns a decorator used to expose the decorated function, allowing it to be called via API.

 The detailed parameter list is as follows: